With a Gallic shrug, Fed bids adieu to the recession that wasn't

 By Howard Schneider, Indradip Ghosh

-The first two quarters of 2022 had seen U.S. economic output contract at a 1.6% annual rate from January through March and at a 0.6% annual rate from April through June, and by one common, though not technically accurate, definition the country had already entered a downturn.
+The first two quarters of 2022 had seen U.S. economic output contract at a 1.6% annual rate from January through March and at a 0.6% annual rate from April through June.
+By one common, though not technically accurate, definition the country had already entered a downturn.

 Why wouldn't it?
 The Federal Reserve was quickly cranking interest rates higher, housing investment seemed to be buckling, and the conventional wisdom was that other industries, consumer spending, and the job market would all tumble as well.